KodrAus/mentor-rfcs/default-fields/0000-default-fields.md

 ## Field Privacy

-Default values for fields are opted into by the `struct` definition, rather than the initialiser.
+Default values for fields are opted into by the `struct` definition, rather than the caller initialising the structure.
+Field privacy doesn't need to be violated to initialise a structure.

 # Drawbacks
 [drawbacks]: #drawbacks